openhab/openhabian/docs/openhabian.md

 > Please be cautious and have a close look at the console output for errors.
 > Report problems you encounter to the [openHABian Issue Tracker](https://github.com/openhab/openhabian/issues).

-{: #wifi-setup}
+{: #openhabian.conf}
-### Wi-Fi based Setup Notes

-If you own a RPi3, RPi3+, RPi4, a RPi0W, a Pine A64, or a compatible Wi-Fi dongle you can set up and use openHABian purely via Wi-Fi.
-For the setup on Wi-Fi, you'll need to make your SSID and password known to the system before the first boot.
-Additionally to the setup instructions given above, the following steps are needed:
+You can actually set a number of parameters before you try installing from SD card for the first time.
+You can also try with a different set of parameters if your initial attempt fails.

 - Flash the system image to your micro SD card as described, do not remove the SD card yet
-- Access the first SD card partition from the file explorer of your choice (e.g. Windows file explorer)
+- Access the first SD card partition using the file explorer.
+It's a vfat (Windows) filesystem.
+  (we assume you're using a Windows, Mac or other desktop system to flash the SD)
 - Open the file `openhabian.conf` in a text editor
-- Uncomment and fill in `wifi_ssid="My Wi-Fi SSID"` and `wifi_psk="password123"`
+- Uncomment and complete the lines to contain the parameters you want to set
 - Save, Unmount, Insert, Boot
-- Continue with the instructions for the Raspberry Pi or Pine A64
+- Continue with the instructions for your hardware

+{: #wifi-setup}
+### WiFi based Setup Notes

+If you own a RPi3, RPi3+, RPi4, a RPi0W, a Pine A64, or a compatible WiFi dongle you can set up and use openHABian purely via WiFi.
+For the setup on WiFi, you'll need to make your SSID and password known to the system before the first boot.
+Additionally to the setup instructions given above, the following steps are needed:

+In `openhabian.conf`, uncomment and complete the lines reading `wifi_ssid="My WiFi SSID"` and `wifi_psk="password123"`

+{: #fake-hw}
+### Fake hardware mode
+If to install openHABian fails because you have a non-supported hardware or run an unsupported OS release, you can "fake" your hardware and OS to make openHABian behave as if you did own that HW/OS.

+In `openhabian.conf`, uncomment and complete the lines reading `hw=`, `hwarch=` and/or `release=` with the hw and os versions you want to attempt installation with.

+{: #debug-mode}
+### Debug mode
+See [Troubleshooting](#Troubleshooting) section if you run into trouble installing.
+If you want to turn on debug mode, edit `openhabian.conf` and set the `debugmode=` parameter to either `off`, `on` or `maximum`.

+{: #ipv6-notes}
+### IPv6 notes

+You might encounter problems when you make use of IPv6 on some networks and systems. openHABian installation may stop or hang forever.
+In that case _or if you are sure that you do not need IPv6 on your openHABian server_, you can disable IPv6.
+Follow the instructions in the previous section and insert a line into `openhabian.conf` reading `ipv6=disable`.

 {: #openhabian-config}
 ## openHABian Configuration Tool